-The USS Ronald Reagan has arrived in Coronado to complete a hull swap operation with the USS George Washington, which is expected to bring an influx of sailors to the city in the coming weeks.
+The USS George Washington has arrived in Coronado to complete a hull swap operation with the USS Ronald Reagan, which is expected to bring an influx of sailors to the city in the coming weeks.

-A hull swap, a practice in which sailors for crews of multiple ships, is a practice the U.S. Navy employs to save on relocation expenses and allow sailors to remain in their homeports as ships move locations.
+A hull swap, in which sailors from crews of multiple ships trade places, is a practice the U.S. Navy employs to save on relocation expenses and allow sailors to remain in their homeports as ships move locations.

 Neither aircraft carrier is homeported at Naval Air Station North Island: The Reagan has long been homeported in Yokosuka, Japan, and will move to Bremerton, Wash. to undergo shipyard maintenance, according to the Department of Defense.